Going into interviews can be intimidating and, sometimes, it’s hard to know if you’re asking the ✨right✨ questions.

 Now, go crush that interview! 😎

 On the hunt for a new job?
-Join hound and earn cash for letting employers apply to YOU!
+Join scout and let employers apply to YOU!
 Join now.